kaliop-uk/kueueingbundle/readme.md

 12. PROPERLY SECURE YOUR NETWORK !!!

-    If you are running the consumers which execute symfony console commands or symfony services, know that they provide no authentication mechanism at all for the moment.
+    If you are running the consumers which execute Symfony console commands or Symfony services, be warned that they provide no authentication mechanism at all for the moment.
-    Anyone who can send messages to their queue can have them execute any code they want.
+    Anyone who can send messages to their queue can have them execute the relevant code.

+13. If you are running the consumers which execute Symfony console commands or Symfony services, set up at least some basic security via filtering of the accepted messages by configuring values in parameters.yml

 ## Console commands available: